Delegate Your Workload: Go Beyond “Getting It off Your Desk”

 - Encourages professional growth and enhances an employee’s value to the organization.

-Delegating is not just telling someone what to do, or assigning them tasks.
-Delegation shows real trust in your team and involves giving someone the authority to do something that is normally part of your job — along with the resources, direction, and support needed to achieve the expected results.
+Delegating is not just telling someone what to do or assigning them tasks.
+Delegation shows trust in your team and involves giving someone the authority to do something that’s normally part of your job — along with the resources, direction, and support needed to achieve the expected results.

-- Understand your people.
-Effective delegating involves assigning people tasks, responsibilities, and duties that match their knowledge, skills, abilities and interests.
+Effective delegating involves assigning people tasks, responsibilities, and duties that match their knowledge, skills, abilities, and interests.
 It involves giving assignments that will help them learn to lead.
 By truly understanding the people you manage, you can effectively identify the individuals to whom you should (or should not) delegate specific tasks.

 To delegate your workload effectively, you need practice and patience.
 When you’re struggling, remember that delegation is key to developing your team members and direct reports to readily accept and excel at a range of challenges — and a hallmark of effective leadership.

 Upskill your people’s ability to build trust, establish rapport, and delegate workloads successfully with a customized learning journey for your leaders using our research-backed modules.
 Available leadership topics include Collaboration & Teamwork, Creating Accountability, Delegating Effectively, Psychological Safety & Trust, and more.